Estimate Time6 min

 Don’t forget your digital appeal and virtual staging

-Overall, 97% used the internet during their home search5—so be sure your staging efforts translate well to digital photography.
+It's not uncommon for people to use the internet during their home search—so be sure your staging efforts translate well to digital photography.
 Some sellers have even begun to create virtual staging, using simple design tools to decorate and furnish an empty home digitally for online users.

 A good real estate agent can offer more tips on how to best stage your home.
-Or you can work with staging professionals who specialize in making your home more appealing to potential buyers.
+You can also work with staging professionals who specialize in making your home more appealing to potential buyers.

 The open house: steps for success